Arns Innovations summary

 Micro to macro rollout

-How this scales from one University of Michigan listing to the entire portfolio.
+How this scales from one University of Michigan listing to a stronger portfolio-wide translation layer.

-The rollout is not “replace the website.”
-It starts with one flagship example, proves value, and then grows into a portfolio-wide semantic layer.
+The path is not “replace the portal.”
+It begins with one flagship proof, demonstrates value in a controlled way, and then grows into reusable semantic infrastructure.

 1